Mahdiye/learnings_nodeJS/lesson11_jwt/README.md

 ## Features
- -POST http://localhost:3100/signup : User can register with their email, password, fullname, dob, weight and height.
+ -POST http://localhost:3100/signup : User can register with their email, password, fullname, dob, weight and height. post this user :
+{
+  "email": "m.hosseinyzade@gmail.com",
+  "password": "1234",
+  "fullname": "Mahdieh",
+  "weight": "53",
+  "height": "167",
+}
- -POST http://localhost:3100/login/{key} : Each user can with email and password
+ -POST http://localhost:3100/login/{key} : user can login with email and password via payload and set Authorization: 'Your Token' in header.